 Set your product pricing much higher, like say $99 for a 5x7 or 8x10 print.
 Then your session could be free.
 Charge, say $100 as a retainer to ensure against no-shows.
 Let your clients know that they will get that money back if they don't like their images or they can use it towards their products and digitals.

 Also remember, we as photographers are really hard on ourselves.
 If you are getting clients, I'd imagine you are better than you think.
-Also, images that technically aren't perfect to us, may be perfect to our clients.
+Also, images that technically aren't perfect to us, maybe perfect to our clients.
 A client wants images of their children smiling, interacting, etc. That is important and means the world to them.

 I don't have enough time

 I hate this excuse.
-I make as much doing a portrait session (aprx 5 hours total between shooting and editing and ordering) that I used to do at a wedding (at least 15-40 hours of work).
+I make as much doing a portrait session (approx 5 hours total between shooting and editing and ordering) that I used to do at a wedding (at least 15-40 hours of work).

 Let’s just say you are making $350-$500 for each shoot and burn session.
-On a typical session you’d shoot, edit and deliver, which is at least 3-6 hours of work, if not more.
+On a typical session, you’d shoot, edit and deliver, which is at least 3-6 hours of work, if not more.

 For me, I shoot, cull, soft proof (basic adjustments) and that’s it.
-I’m not typically removing zits, boogers and spots until a client orders their favorites.
+I’m not typically removing zits, boogers, and spots until a client orders their favorites.

 My Ordering Appointment takes 2 hours max.
 It’s usually around the 45min-60min mark, but it just depends on the client.
 Some clients know exactly what they want and they come in and can spend close to $3K in an hour, every sales session is different.